kurron/cloud-formation-waf/README.md

 # Overview
-This project is a [CloudFormation](https://aws.amazon.com/cloudformation/) template that creates a new [ELB](https://aws.amazon.com/elasticloadbalancing/) instance into an existing VPC.
-The ELB spans availability zones.
+This project is a [CloudFormation](https://aws.amazon.com/cloudformation/) template that creates a new [WAF](https://aws.amazon.com/waf/) instance that can be associated with a CDN.

 ## Assets Produced
 1. TODO